Fideism: Blaise Pascal and fideism

+Another form of fideism is assumed by Pascal's Wager, which is a rational argument for a pragmatic view of God's existence.
+Blaise Pascal invites the atheist considering faith to see faith in God as a cost-free choice that carries a potential reward.
+He argues that the existence of God cannot be determined by reason, but that everyone must nevertheless decide whether to believe or not.
+He reasons that in these conditions, one should consider what one stands to gain or lose: "... if you win you win everything, if you lose you lose nothing.
+Do not hesitate then; wager that he does exist."

 Pascal, moreover, contests the various proposed proofs of the existence of God as irrelevant.
 Even if the proofs were valid, the beings they propose to demonstrate are not congruent with the deity worshiped by historical faiths, and can easily lead to deism instead of revealed religion: "The God of Abraham, Isaac, and Jacob—not the god of the philosophers!"

 Hamann and fideism

 Considered to be the father of modern antirationalism, Johann Georg Hamann promoted a view that elevated faith alone as the only guide to human conduct.
 Using the work of David Hume he argued that everything people do is ultimately based on faith.
 Without faith (for it can never be proven) in the existence of an external world, human affairs could not continue; therefore, he argued, all reasoning comes from this faith: it is fundamental to the human condition.
 Thus all attempts to base belief in God using reason are in vain.
 He attacks systems like Spinozism that try to confine what he feels is the infinite majesty of God into a finite human creation.